snowplow-archive/snowplow.github.com/_posts/2017-02-08-iglu-ruby-client-released.md

 {% endhighlight %}

-Above snippet initializes the client from a [resolver configuration][resolver-config] (versions up to `1-0-2` are supported in initial release) with [Iglu Central][iglu-central].
+The above snippet initializes the client from a [resolver configuration][resolver-config] (versions up to `1-0-2` are supported in initial release) which contains [Iglu Central][iglu-central].

-Like in Scala Client, Ruby Resolver gives full information about what exactly went wrong on invalid JSON, but unlike Scala it throws exception, rather than returning plain value:
+As in the Iglu Scala Client, the Ruby `Resolver` gives full information about what exactly went wrong on invalid JSON, but unlike Scala it throws an exception, rather than returning a plain value:

 {% highlight ruby %}
 invalid_json = {
   :schema => "iglu:com.snowplowanalytics.snowplow/geolocation_context/jsonschema/1-1-0",
   :data => {:latitude => 30.8, :longitude => "invalid"}